 lifetime of over 300,000 shots at 100,000 amperes/shot.
 A double-pole double-throw (DPDT) high voltage relay

-The charged capacitor bank is then quickly discharged through
+charged capacitor bank is then quickly discharged into

 of non-conductive dowels.
-This orients the coin so that it is in the strongest portion of
+This positions the coin so that it is in the

 the coil during the shrinking process.
 The ends of the work coil

 are securely bolted to

 a pair of heavy copper bus bars.
 A spark gap is the only affordable switch that can hold off the high voltage and then reliably and efficiently

 switch the huge currents used in the coin shrinking process.